mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

     * `/identity/oidc/client/*` - Allows you to create and read any client application in your HashiCorp instance that understands the OIDC protocol.
     * `/identity/oidc/provider/*` - Allows you to create and read any OIDC provider in your HashiCorp instance.
-    * `/sys/auth/*` - Allows you to enable a new auth method.
-You'll use this permission to enable a new [JSON Web Token (JWT) auth method](https://developer.hashicorp.com/vault/api-docs/auth/jwt).
-Learn more about the [`/sys/auth/` endpoint](https://developer.hashicorp.com/vault/api-docs/system/auth).
+    * `/sys/auth/*` - Allows you to create a new auth method.
+You'll use this permission to create a new JSON Web Token (JWT) auth method.
-    * `/auth/*` - Allows you to update the new auth method, and [create a new role](https://developer.hashicorp.com/vault/api-docs/auth/jwt#create-update-role) in the new auth method.
+    * `/auth/*` - Allows you to update the JWT auth method, and create a new role in the JWT auth method.
     * `/sys/policy/*` - Allows you to create a policy.
 The policy will be used to attach to the new role.
-Learn more about the [`/sys/policy/` endpoint](https://developer.hashicorp.com/vault/api-docs/system/policy).

 1. Create a public [OIDC client application](https://developer.hashicorp.com/vault/docs/concepts/oidc-provider#client-applications).
-You can use the `write` command to create a client application from the Browser CLI.
 Learn about the [endpoint for creating a client application](https://developer.hashicorp.com/vault/api-docs/secret/identity/oidc-provider#create-or-update-a-client).
-Example:
+Example using the `write` command in the Browser CLI:

     ```shell
     vault write identity/oidc/client/<client-application-name> client_type=public assignments=allow_all
     ```

-1. Get the client ID of the OIDC client application.
-You can use the `read` command to get the client ID from the Browser CLI.
+1. Get the client ID of the OIDC client application, and save this value for later.
 Learn about the [output options for printing a specific field](https://developer.hashicorp.com/vault/docs/commands/read#output-options).
-Example:
+Example using the `read` command in the Browser CLI:

     ```shell
     vault read -field=client_id identity/oidc/client/<client-application-name>
     ```

 1. Create an [OIDC provider](https://developer.hashicorp.com/vault/docs/concepts/oidc-provider#oidc-providers).
-You can use the `write` command to create an OIDC provider from the Browser CLI.
 Learn about the [endpoint for creating an OIDC provider](https://developer.hashicorp.com/vault/api-docs/secret/identity/oidc-provider#create-or-update-a-provider).
+Example using the `write` command in the Browser CLI:

     ```shell
     vault write identity/oidc/provider/<client-application-name> allowed_client_ids="<oidc-client-id>" issuer="<vault-url>"
     ```

-1. Get the OIDC provider URL for the client application.
-You can use the `read` command to get the OIDC provider URL from the Browser CLI.
+1. Get the OIDC provider URL for the client application, and save this value for later.
 Learn about the [output options for printing a specific field](https://developer.hashicorp.com/vault/docs/commands/read#output-options).
-Example:
+Example using the `read` command in the Browser CLI:

     ```shell
     vault read -field=issuer identity/oidc/client/<client-application-name>
     ```

-1. Create a new JWT auth method named "postman-jwt".
-You can use the `write` command to create the new auth method from the Browser CLI.
+1. Create a [JSON Web Token (JWT) auth method](https://developer.hashicorp.com/vault/docs/auth/jwt) named "postman-jwt".
 Learn about the [endpoint for creating auth methods](https://developer.hashicorp.com/vault/api-docs/system/auth#enable-auth-method).
-Example:
+Example using the `write` command in the Browser CLI:

     ```shell
     vault write /sys/auth/postman-jwt type="jwt"
     ```

 1. Configure a role named "postman" with permission to authenticate using the "postman-jwt" auth method.
-You can use the `write` command to configure the role from the Browser CLI.
 Learn about the [endpoint for configuring the role](https://developer.hashicorp.com/vault/api-docs/auth/jwt#configure).
-Example:
+Example using the `write` command in the Browser CLI:

     ```shell
     vault write auth/postman-jwt/config oidc_discovery_url="<oidc-provider-url>" default_role=postman
     ```

-1. Create a HashiCorp Vault policy that allows you to read data from all secrets engines.
+1. Create a HashiCorp Vault policy that allows you to read data from all secrets engines, and save the policy name for later.
 This policy will be attached to the "postman" role.
-You can use the `write` command to create a policy from the Browser CLI.
 Learn about the [endpoint for creating a policy](https://developer.hashicorp.com/vault/api-docs/system/policy#create-update-policy).
-Example:
+Example using the `write` command in the Browser CLI:

     ```shell
     vault write sys/policy/<policy-name> policy='path "*" { capabilities=["read"] } path "sys/*" { capabilities=["deny"] } path "auth/*" { capabilities=["deny"] }'